 Typically, a classroom setup would have forward-facing seating and a lecture space, which may also include a basic computer projection system to be used as a presentation aid.
 By contrast, TEALS incorporate modular furnishings to allow peer-to-peer learning supported by electronic, technical infrastructure designed to encourage group work and project-based learning, multiple presentation-ready zones, or distance learning where students and faculty may extend the learning space to remote sites.
 This broader vision of cutting-edge “learning spaces,” however, will still remain a classroom or lab in university space management and scheduling systems.

 Texas State University already has a number of electronic technology-enhanced classroom spaces with varying availability for general use by faculty interested in exploring active or distance learning.
 For an individual interested in these teaching modes, access to existing technology-enhanced space may be most appropriate and can be arranged.
-To try out an existing active learning space or to explore active learning as an instructional approach click here to find out more.
+To try out an existing active learning space or to explore active learning as an instructional approach, visit the Learning Spaces Design and Consultation page with the Division of Information Technology Services.
 To work in an existing distance learning space or explore distance and hybrid learning as an instructional approach, please click here.

 Requesting a TEALS or Distance Learning Space